GoogleCloudPlatform/cloud-bigtable-examples/scala/spark-wordcount/README.md

 There are two ways to deploy the sample Spark application:

-1. For production usage we recommend using [Dataproc](https://cloud.google.com/dataproc)
+1. For development, we recommend to use Apache Spark installed locally and the [Cloud Bigtable Emulator](https://cloud.google.com/bigtable/docs/emulator)
-1. For local testing use [Cloud Bigtable Emulator](https://cloud.google.com/bigtable/docs/emulator)
+1. For production, we recommend [Dataproc](https://cloud.google.com/dataproc) and a real [Cloud Bigtable](https://cloud.google.com/bigtable) instance.

 ## Prerequisites